bdionne/bitstore/Readme.md

 more pedestrian concerns, much more difficult.

-This prototype attempts to take a bottoms up view of terminology by treating a cocnept as a document.
+This prototype attempts to take a bottoms up view of terminology by treating a concept as a document.
 By document we mean a collection of name value pairs that is uniquely identified, a couchdb document.

 ### Graphs and Names